 Objective 2.3 To prioritize CAT preparation and response activities upon CAT Plan activation for potential immediate action.
 Description Identify critical success factors for early identification and response.
-Review these priorities to ensure transparency and communication from the start.
+Review these priorities to · ensure transparency and communication from the start.
 Purpose To ensure appropriate response for every type of catastrophic incident.
 To promote accountability to the Plan for all Departments.
-Participants General Manager, Executive Leadership Team, Claims, IT, Communications & Legislative Affairs, All Departments Action Plans General Manager and Executive Leadership Team meet and review priorities to decide on: Activating vendor resources and deployed resources.
+Participants General Manager, Executive Leadership Team, Claims, IT, Communications & Legislative Affairs, All Departments Action Plans General Manager and Executive Leadership Team meet and review priorities: Activating vendor resources and deployed resources.
+Ensure the Governance Team reviews Enterprise Project Management (EPM) portfolio and determine whether preparations and response activities take prioritiy over enterprise-wide or department projects.
 Setting claims systems and website to "CAT mode."
 Notifies vendor of authorization for customer surveys above set limit.
-Activating disaster recovery and business continuity (DR/BC) plans.
-Establishing the estimated date of the incident and when to advise Departments to schedule strategic planning (96 hours before landfall).
-Determining whether preparation and response activities take priority over other Enterprise Department functions or projects.
+Activating disaster recovery and business continuity (DR/BC) plans where needed.
 Determine the level of priority for communication with external stakeholders.
-Claims Management to establish and communicate changes in work hours through Claims Center's broadcast messaging tool, so team members can remain on alert for mandatory overtime.
+Claims Management to establish and communicate changes in work hours through Claims Center's broadcast messaging tool.
 Determines whether to activate mobile claims center and remote facilities.
 Establishes the name of the incident templates.
 Meets with Communications to provide information to help determine the level of communication with external stakeholders.
 Communications & Legislative Affairs Determines whether to publish CAT communications within 72 hours of catastrophe designation, depending on severity of incident.
 Determines whether to notify agents, TDI, the Texas Legislature, TWIA/TFPA staff, and the Board of Directors about Plan activation and estimated exposure within 24 hours of catastrophe designation, depending on severity of incident.
+Determine if an agent-only webinar is needed.
 Identify needs additional resources to assist with social media.
-Determines whether to order supplies and equipment.
-Works with Claims Tech Liaisons to identify needed test environments (Cln01, Trn03, etc.) Changes telephone systems (i.e., IVR) to CAT Mode.
+Provide the Governance Team with the EPM portfolio upon activation of this plan.
+Communicate any change in priorities of current programs or projects to employees. ІТ Determines whether to order supplies and equipment.
+Works with Claims Tech Liaisons to identify needed test environments (Cln01, Trn03, etc.)

+Changes telephone systems (i.e., IVR) to CAT Mode.
 Determines whether to add software licenses to scale for additional users.
 All Departments Schedule preliminary team meetings for individual departments to advise separately on Plan activation and identify duties and responsibilities found within.
+Schedule an all departmental strategie planning meeting 00 hours before landfall.
 Schedule an all departmental strategic planning meeting 96 hours before landfall.
-Facilities notifies all personnel and contractors of CAT status using one-call messaging.
-Exhibits, or Related Documents Additional Information For TFPA the incident naming convention is a 3-digit numerical code that is the sequential number of the incident followed by the last two digits of the year (e.g., 1st incident of 2015 is 115).
-For TWIA the naming convention is the month, date, and a location name we give it (e.g., 041415 Constal and 042715 Programment).
-Compliance 041415Coastal and 042715Beaumont).
-QA or Testing
+Exhibits, or Related Documents Additional Information For TFPA the incident naming convention is a 3-digit numerical code that is the sequential number of the incident followed by the last two digits of the year (e.g., 1st incident of 2015 is 115). • For TWIA the naming convention is the month, date, and a location name we give it (e.g., 041415Coastal and 042715Beaumont).
+Compliance QA or Testing